- Category: Judge Somers

 Liberty’s ability to collect its judgment against Meyer from Debtor.
 If this Court rules

-that Debtor may satisfy its liability to Meyer under the federal judgement by offset,
+that Debtor may satisfy its liability to Meyer under the federal judgment by offset,

 Liberty’s garnishment of Debtor will be impacted.